Education Leadership Certificate Preparation

-Hood's Educational Leadership programs apply principles and theory directly to today's K-12 school settings.
-Classes are taught by proven public school administrators who speak the language of 21st century education.
+The Hood College Graduate School's Educational Leadership programs apply principles and theory directly to today's K-12 school settings.
+Classes, offered at the school's campus in Frederick, Maryland, are taught by proven public school administrators who speak the language of 21st century education.
 They know how to motivate staff and students and connect with families through a shared vision.
 The result is instruction that is firmly grounded in sound, practical knowledge.

 Hood’s unique school-based internship offers an authentic, real-world leadership opportunity before graduation.
 Under the mentorship of a working principal, students participate in scheduling and staffing decisions, conduct action research, mentor a teacher and generally immerse themselves in the culture and challenges of the school year.